Day 1, 16:00, Boston

 But the sight of hot, uncontaminated food after almost five days of being denied proper nutrition had her licking her lips and she paid for the takeout without causing any fuss.

 She located a bunch of bills in the backpack and shoved them into the youth's hand without demanding any change.
 A moment later she was on the floor, steaming cartons in front of her and absolutely ravenous.
-She didn't care that it was cheap, grease-laden pasta and nowhere near her normal diet, she dug in without a second thought.
+She didn't care that it was cheap, grease-laden pasta and nowhere near her normal food, she dug in without a second thought.

 By the time Quinn emerged from the shower, she had polished off the Bolognese and was getting started on her salad.
 Looking up to thank him for the food and catching sight of the more than half-naked vampire had her heart skip a beat while in mid-chew.
-Luckily, her self-control extended far enough to break out of her hormonal admiration for his body and feign more interest in her meal.
+Luckily, her self-control extended far enough to break out of her hormonal admiration and feign more interest in her meal.
 She took some more bites of the salad as he headed for the pile of clothes to her right, absolutely not bothered about sporting just a towel.

 She suddenly grew aware again of the worlds that separated them.
 While she had, up to this point, seen guys as only acquaintances, annoyances or useful co-fighters, she figured he had a totally different perception of women.
-Frozen forever at eighteen and with dashing, dark-handsome-stranger looks that rendered him easily older, he'd probably had his fair share of action in the last centuries.
+Frozen forever at eighteen and with dashing, dark-handsome-stranger looks that rendered him easily older, he'd probably had his fair share of girls in the last centuries.
 It would have been abnormal if it hadn't been so.

 She on the other hand, had only ever committed to her passion and her obligation of exterminating as many Night World people as possible.
 Boys had never really been a topic in her life and she usually wasn't ashamed to say there was no real experience there because it wasn't something she would pride herself on.

 But now, in Quinn's presence, she felt inexperienced and younger than ever.
 Her strength and confidence lay in her abilities to stalk and kill, in taking and simultaneously saving lives.
 The sporting of a fake identity in the club with Daphne had already been quite challenging.
 She didn't peg herself an actress at all and flirting with guys had been foreign territory.
-It was by pure luck that she'd managed to peg his attention at that time.
-It had embarrassed her to be taught something basic like flirting by the overenthusiastic blond girl because it highlighted just another one of her weaknesses.
+It was by pure luck that she'd managed to grab his attention at that time.
+It had embarrassed her to be taught something basic like flirting by the overenthusiastic blonde because it highlighted just another one of her weaknesses.

 She cleared her throat, putting down the salad for a second, "Thanks for this.
 I hadn't planned to be starved on this mission"